frkatona/ObsidianSync/Lab/MURI.md

 	- sync with a secondary input
 	- capture output a given time
 	- fit a blackbody to 4 points

 ### To-do
- - lab
-	 - [ ] Try lasing through acrylic in lab before buying full container
  - home
 	 -  Search one last time for temperature determination in literature
 		 - Onedrive folder
 		 - wider lit search
 	 - Purchasing
+		 - positive pressure chamber supplies + O2 sensor
+		 -
-	 - Ask Ben S
+	- Lase
-		 - [ ] most recent video recordings
-		 - [ ] If he'd prefer to wait until next week for new case/regulator
+		- Alex R.'s sample
+		- Paper or something to see if the chamber is insufficient

 - Find out if we are retaining ligand from the polymer
 	- [x] run the white sample (no Boron) see what happens
 		- recall that TGA shows polymer without boron degrades around 450, but around 250 with Boron
 	- [x] bring it back on Sapphire for Tainara to cut
 - [ ] Buy stuff as soon as spending resumes on 6/30
-	- Vacuum chamber.
+	- Vacuum chamber
 		- [x] Regulator (check inlet type) - [CGA580 inlet](https://www.amazon.com/ARCCAPTAIN-Regulators-Welding-Regulator-Connection/dp/B0D1KD5ZPT?sr=8-10) - $40
 		- [ ] O2 meter ([RKI wireless](https://sensorpros.com/products/rki-instruments-gx3r-pro-gas-detector-with-wireless-communication?variant=39736879087690) $700, call about O2 sensitivity)
 		- [ ] thermocouple (type k? cold junction?)